Gordonei/ForwardFinancialFramework/README.md

 Introduction
 ------------

-This version of the F^3 code is referenced by the paper entitled "Exploiting Heterogeneous Parallelism through Domain-Orientated Introspection" submitted to ASPLOS2013.
-If a camera ready version of the paper is required, the reference in the paper will be changed to reflect the official F^3 repository, which unfortunately includes blind-review defeating measures such as authors' names and locations, and hence the need for this repository.
+The vision of F^3 is to allow financial engineers to express valuation computations naturally while taking advantage of the plethora of new computing platforms available.

+The application framework also serves as a test case for research into domain-orienteted, heterogeneous computing.

+Current Underlyings and Derivatives Supported:
+ * Black-Scholes Stochastic Underlyings
+ * Heston-based Stochastic Underlyings
+ * European Options
+ * European Single and Double Barrier Options
+ * European Double Digital Barrier Options
+ * Asian Options

+Platforms:
+ * Multicore CPUs (via C and Posix threads)

+In Progress:
+ * Maxeler FPGA platform

+Coming Soon:
+ * IP-based Network execution
+ * GPUs (most likely via OpenCL)
+ * Lattice-based Solvers

 Framework Layout
 ----------------

 * ForwardFinancialFramework
-  * bin - the experimental scripts for Multicore CPU implementations utilised in the paper
+  * bin - the experimental scripts for Multicore CPU implementations for various portfolios
   * Derivatives - the financial derivatives classes
   * Platforms - the platform classes
   * Solvers - the solver alogrithms